 The site of Harappan city makes a very interesting and mysterious attraction to tour through.
 Dholavira is a small place that lies about 250 km away from Bhuj.
 Locally known by name Kotada Timba, it comprises of ruins of the ancient Harappan city and is a salient archaeological site in India that belongs to the Indus Valley Civilisation.
 Located on Khadir Bet island in Kutch Desert Wildlife Sanctuary, this site, which was discovered during 1967-68, happens to be Indian subcontinent’s fifth largest Harappan site and is being continually excavated by the Archaeological Survey of India since the year 1990.

-Dholavira, which is spread over 100 acres has a rectangular shape and displays a concrete geometrical plan.
-It consists of the Citadel, the middle town and the lower town divisions, all of which are beautifully planned and built with perfectly laid out lanes.
-And one of the rare features in the 'Harappan City' is the advanced water conservation system, which probably is one of world's oldest conservation systems ever unearthed.
+Dholavira, which is spread over 100 acres, has a rectangular shape and displays a concrete geometrical plan.
+It consists of the citadel, the middle town and the lower town divisions, all of which are beautifully planned and built with perfectly laid out lanes.
+And one of the rare features in the Harappan city is the advanced water conservation system, which probably is one of the world's oldest conservation systems ever unearthed.